The 21 biggest iPhone 16 rumours you need to know

 In mid-May, reliable Apple leaker Ming-Chi Kuo claimed that the iPhone 16 Pro and Pro max would be available in black, white, silver or grey (basically natural titanium” in Apple talk” and a new rose colour, meaning that Apple could discontinue the blue titanium colour from the iPhone 15 Pro line-up, replacing it with the new rose colour.

-On 31 July 2024, Weibo leaker Fixed Focus Digital claimed that the new iPhone 16 Pro Max colourway had a “bronze hue”, which could be the new rose colourway seen in a different light.
+On 31 July 2024, Weibo leaker Fixed Focus Digital claimed that the new iPhone 16 Pro Max colourway had a “bronze hue”, which could be the new rose colourway seen in a different light, but a leak in August 2024 only showed three colours: deep black, white and grey.
+We’ll keep an eye out for the bronze/rose colourway.

-According to a rumour on the Naver blog from March, Apple will use a new process for colouring and finishing its titanium, giving its phones a glossier appearance, rather than the brushed one found on the iPhone 15 Pro.
-That could again make the rose colourway look more like bronze.

 9. The iPhone 16 and iPhone 16 Plus will come in seven different colours